Successful firms view their boards of directors as competitive weapons.

 For risks which are accepted or mitigated, the board needs to allocate resources and talent and assure compliance.

 Certainly, audit and other regulatory compliance functions are core elements of a strong defensive play at the board level.
-The value of a high functioning board is greatest for firms that deal with poor management.
+The value of a high functioning board is greatest for firms that suffer from poor management.

 Some private companies have effective boards with no outsiders, but that is less common.
 Typically, outsiders drive effective governance.
 The primary concerns when bringing in outside directors are